RenderKit/embree/doc/src/compilation.md

 and click Configure.
 Now you can select the Generator, e.g. "Visual Studio 12 2013" for a 32\ bit build or "Visual Studio 12 2013 Win64" for a 64\ bit build.
-Most configuration parameters described for the [Linux build](#linux-and-mac-os-x) can be set under Windows as well.
+Most configuration parameters described for the [Linux build](#linux-and-mac-osx) can be set under Windows as well.
 Finally, click Generate to create the Visual Studio solution files.

 For compilation of Embree under Windows use the generated Visual Studio